testml-lang/testml/ReadMe.md

 * Implement all the TestML language features into the TestML Compiler
 * Implement the Runtime in each programming language / test framework

-Currently the compiler is fully implemented in JavaScript and passing all the compiler tests.
-The JS compiler is too slow on the server and is being ported to something faster.
+Currently the testml-compiler is fully implemented in JavaScript (NodeJS and Browser) and passing all the compiler tests.
+The testml-compiler is also implemented in Perl5 (default for server side) because NodeJS startup time was too slow.

 The following language runtimes are all fully implemented and passing all the runtime tests:

 * CoffeeScript - Complete.
-Runs all features presented by the compiler.
 * JavaScript - Complete.
 * Perl 5 - Complete.
 * Perl 6 - Complete.
 * Python 2 - Complete.
 * Python 3 - Complete.

+These languages are in progress:

+* C++ - On branch wip/cpp.
+* Elixir - On branch wip/elixir.
+* Go - On master.
+Passing test 000-040.